Blathur: Transportation

+Blathur is conveniently located between several prominent townships and municipalities.
+It is just 17 minutes from Irikkur, 11 minutes from Payyavoor, 21 minutes from Sreekandapuram, and 20 minutes from Iritty.
+This accessibility makes Blathur easily reachable from these areas and suggests strong potential for development.

 The national highway passes through Taliparamba town.
 Mangalore and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east connects to Mysore and Bangalore.
 The nearest railway station is Kannur on Mangalore-Palakkad line.
-There are airports at Mangalore and Calicut.
+The nearest airport is Kannur International Airport which is only 45 minutes away from Blathur.